a00012025/zk-app-attest/README.md

 ## Key Features

-- Trusted Data Collection: Utilizes Raspberry Pi devices to collect breathalyzer data, which is then securely processed by an iPhone app.
+- Trusted Data Collection: Utilizes Raspberry Pi devices to collect breathalyzer data, which is then securely processed by the app.
-- Hardware Attestation & zkVM: Apple's App Attest and zkVM ensures that data comes from a specific device and untampered with.
+- Hardware Attestation & ZKP: Apple's App Attest and ZKP ensures that data comes from a specific device and untampered with.
 - Blockchain: Mints NFTs on-chain representing verified alcohol levels, providing a tamper-proof record of test results.

 ## Use Cases